Redgale/kurai/README.md

-# Modification of the Rhapsodii Shima WFL theme to look closer to the family wii with a dark color and blue neon created by red gale all thank you to original creators for code and many assets ;)
+# Modification of the Rhapsodii Shima WFL theme to look closer to the family wii, with its dark colors and blue neon disk drive lights.
+Created by RedGale7, thank you to original creators for .ini files sounds and other assets ;)